SoftwareDojo/Katas/Descriptions/FizzBuzz.md

 # Description

-* return "fizz" for multiples of 3
-* return "buzz" for multiples of 5
-* return "fizzbuzz" for multiples of 3 and 5
+Write a program that prints the numbers from 1 to 100.
+But for multiples of three print "Fizz" instead of the number and for the multiples of five print "Buzz".
+For numbers which are multiples of both three and five print "FizzBuzz".

 # Sample
 ```